Franz Wigard: Early years

 Wigard was born in Mannheim in the summer of 1807, during the Napoleonic War.
 His father's occupation is given as court librarian ("Sekretär hofbibliothek").
-Between 1826 and 1832 he attended the Ludwig Maximilian University of Munich where his studies covered Roman Catholic theology, philosophy, jurisprudence and cameralism (Administration sciences).
-In 1827 he joined the prestigious Corps Palatia Munich (student fraternity).
+Between 1826 and 1832, he attended the Ludwig-Maximilians-Universität München where his studies covered Roman Catholic theology, philosophy, jurisprudence and cameralism (Administration sciences).
+In 1827, he joined the prestigious Corps Palatia Munich (student fraternity).
 He undertook a training in stenography (shorthand) with Franz Xaver Gabelsberger and entered government service.
-In 1831 he was recorded working as a stenographer in the Bavarian parliament (Landtag).
-By 1834 he had moved to Saxony and in 1834 was employed as a stenographer in the Saxon parliament in Dresden.
-In 1834 Franz Jacob Wigard founded the Saxony Stenography Institute at Dresden and in 1843 he was appointed to a professorship in the subject.
-From 1845 he was also a leading representative of the so-called "German Catholics" ("deutschkatholische Bewegung"), a movement of dissenting politically focused Roman Catholics.
+In 1831, he was recorded working as a stenographer in the Bavarian parliament (Landtag).
+By 1834, he had moved to Saxony and in 1834 was employed as a stenographer in the Saxon parliament in Dresden.
+In 1834, Franz Jacob Wigard founded the Saxony Stenography Institute at Dresden and in 1843 he was appointed to a professorship in the subject.
+From 1845, he was also a leading representative of the so-called "German Catholics" ("deutschkatholische Bewegung"), a movement of dissenting politically focused Roman Catholics.